BombenProdukt/badge.sh/README.md

 - Use [Laravel](https://laravel.com) as the framework
 - Use [Tailwind CSS](https://tailwindcss.com) for styling
 - Use [Inertia](https://inertiajs.com) for the frontend
+- Standardized development process by leveraging the Laravel ecosystem
+- Standardized API to be more consistent and predictable
-- Leverage the Laravel ecosystem to provide a more robust and streamlined development process
+- Standardized color palette to be more consistent and predictable

 ## Installation